Groestlcoin/mnemonic-recovery/README.md

 # License

-This Seed Savior tool is released under the terms of the MIT license.
+This Testnet Seed Savior tool is released under the terms of the MIT license.
 See LICENSE for more information or see https://opensource.org/licenses/MIT.